xahmol/GeoUTools/README.md

 If this is shown, the selected image is already is mounted.

-Choose Cancel if you want to proceed with GeoUMount (for example if you selected a wrog image).
+Choose Yes if you want to proceed with GeoUMount (for example if you selected a wrong image or if you want to mount images on other targets as well).

-Choose OK to exit the GeoUMount application and go back to the GEOS desktop with the new image mounted to the selected target drive.
+Choose No to exit the GeoUMount application and go back to the GEOS desktop with the new image mounted to the selected target drive.

 ## Credits
 ([Back to contents](#contents))